jlink/property-based-testing-in-kotlin/docs/README.md

 Another characteristic to differentiate between shrinking approaches is
 [type-based versus integrated shrinking](https://hypothesis.works/articles/integrated-shrinking/).

-_jqwik_ is a strict proponent of shrinking being an intrinsic part of generation - with some tweaking possible.
+_jqwik_ is a strong proponent of shrinking being an intrinsic part of generation - with some tweaking possible.
 It also comes with fully integrated shrinking.
 For the user of a library that's the all-round carefree package, if it works as expected, which it usually does.

 ## Generators (aka Arbitraries)